salemdar/angular2-cookie/assets/readme.npm.tmpl.md

 > <%= pkg.description %> **v<%= pkg.version %>**

-_Please use 1.1.x versions for angular2 beta, 1.2.2 version is for release candidates earlier than rc.5 and 1.2.3 is for >rc.5._
+_Please use >=1.2.4 for Angular >2.0.0, 1.1.x versions for beta, 1.2.2 version is for release candidates earlier than rc.5 and 1.2.3 is for >rc.5._

 ## Table of contents:
 - [Get Started](#get-started)